TL;DR

 In this guide, we’ll break down what the fiber optic color code is, why it matters, and how to use standard fiber color charts with confidence.

-What Is a Fiber Optic Color Code?
+What Is A Fiber Optic Color Code?

 A fiber optic color code is a standardized color system used to identify the individual fibers within a fiber optic cable.
 Each fiber strand is color-coded to help network technicians match, splice, and troubleshoot connections, which is especially important when you’re dealing with cables that contain dozens or even hundreds of fibers.